kristhayer11/alcohols-empire/content/recipes/ratafia.md

 *Combine all ingredients.
 Steep 2 weeks.
 Strain through a cheesecloth or a coffee filter to remove botanicals.
 Serve, or bottle and save.*
 </div>

 ## Notes ##

-[^1]: [[*Cookery and Medical Receipts*, 1820.
+[^1]: [*Cookery and Medical Receipts*, 1820.
 Manuscript.
-Wangensteen Historical Library of Biology and Medicine, University of Minnesota.]{.underline}](https://primo.lib.umn.edu/primo-explore/fulldisplay?docid=UMN_ALMA21348726260001701&context=L&vid=TWINCITIES&search_scope=wangensteen&tab=default_tab&lang=en_US) This early American manuscript is structured as a dos-a-dos book, meaning it reads from both the front and back!
+Wangensteen Historical Library of Biology and Medicine, University of Minnesota.] (https://primo.lib.umn.edu/primo-explore/fulldisplay?docid=UMN_ALMA21348726260001701&context=L&vid=TWINCITIES&search_scope=wangensteen&tab=default_tab&lang=en_US) This early American manuscript is structured as a dos-a-dos book, meaning it reads from both the front and back!
 When read from one direction, the manuscript provides various cookery recipes; and when read from the other direction, the manuscript lists a number of medical receipts.